Psychological Projection

 Dig deeper with Sebastian →

 projection involves attributing to others an unacknowledged, unconscious part of ourselves — something that lies outside our conscious awareness.
-What we project onto others can be negative, repugnant, and undesirable — or positive, admirable, and wholesome.
+The projector unconsciously identifies someone who possesses at least some of the unacknowledged quality in question and then exaggerates the degree.

 Quenk, Naomi L., Was That Really Me?
 How Everyday Stress Brings Out Our Hidden Personality, 2002thesis